Reem-Nosbaum/mister-toy/README.md

 ## Contributing

-Contributions are welcome!
+Contributions are welcome!.
 Fork the repository and create a pull request with your improvements.